Gemini CLI

 -

 Experiment without hesitation.
-Gemini CLI’s daily allowance is generous — don’t worry about “wasting” requests while learning.
+The free-tier daily allowance is generous — don’t worry about “wasting” requests while learning.

 -